 In Peru there are no restrictions to the production of fish meal with anchovy in the South because there are no canning or cured factories in the Arequipa, Moquegua y Tacna regions.
-However a number of fishing boats operate illegally in the small scale and artisan segments of the fishery, allegedly selling fish locally for human consumption.
+However, a number of fishing boats operate illegally in the small scale and artisanal segments of the fishery, allegedly selling fish locally for human consumption.
 These vessels have been the subject of a number of punitive prosecutions.

+No evidence was provided in the 2014 paper on any alleged illegal activity in the Southern Peru/Northern Chile shared fishery.
 There are no estimates for under-reporting from the Chilean fishery (IFOP, 2016), but a research program is underway to obtain such estimates.
 The data collection will last for two years (MEFT 2016b).